Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?

-In order to demonstrate the effect of the encoded inductive bias of SAT-Transformer according to the size of the data set, we examined the drop in performance when only a subset of data are used in training.
-We selected GRU-Simple, vanilla Transformer as a representatives in each categories.
-As shown in Figure \ref{figure:2}, performance difference between SAT-Transformer and GRU-Simple becomes significant as the size of the data set increases.
-Another point to note is that the performance increase of vanilla Transformer becomes more significant as more data samples are used achieving similar performance as GRU-Simple when 100\% of the data set was used.
-Recent, study shown in \cite{dosovitskiy2020image} suggest that models with more flexibility or less inductive bias can eventually outperform models with more structures in the case of extremely large data sets.
-When the two models are compared with SAT-Transformer, similar behavior can be observed.
-Since GRU-Simple is highly structured due to the recurrent architecture when dealing with time series and Transformers are more flexible, less dramatic drop in performance of GRU-Simple makes sense.
-The SAT-Transformer however, can be thought as being almost as flexible as the Transformer while it is capable of maintaining the inductive bias of the RNNs.
-When given extremely large data set, it is possible that the vanilla Transformer will eventually outperform every model, but the performance difference shown in Table \ref{table:1} suggest that this is currently almost infeasible.
+To demonstrate the effect of the encoded inductive bias of the SAT-Transformer according to the size of the data set, we examined the drop in performance when only a subset of data is used in training.
+We selected GRU-Simple, vanilla Transformer as a representative in each category.
+As shown in Figure \ref{figure:2}, the performance difference between SAT-Transformer and GRU-Simple becomes significant as the size of the data set increases.
+Another point to note is that the performance increase of the vanilla Transformer becomes more significant as more data samples are used, achieving similar performance as GRU-Simple when 100\% of the data set was used.
+A recent study in \cite{dosovitskiy2021image} suggests that models with more flexibility or less inductive bias can eventually outperform models with more structures in the case of extremely large data sets.
+Similar behavior can be observed when the two models are compared with SAT-Transformer.
+Since GRU-Simple is highly structured due to the recurrent architecture when dealing with time series and Transformers are more flexible, a less dramatic drop in the performance of GRU-Simple makes sense.
+The SAT-Transformer, however, can be thought of as being almost as flexible as the Transformer while it is capable of maintaining the inductive bias of the RNNs.
+When given an extremely large data set, the vanilla Transformer may eventually outperform every model, but the performance difference shown in Table \ref{table:1} suggests that this is currently almost infeasible.